OSgAgA/mqtt2otel/docs/content/docs/Manifest/Processors.md

 * Type: The payload type.
 Can be either Json or Xml.
 * Separator: The separator for hierarchical names.
 Optional. "." will be used if no other value is set.
+* NameOnly: The created name will usually reflect the full hierarchy (e.g. data.Temperature).
+If this is not wanted and only the name of the property (e.g. Temperature) should be used, then this value must be set to true.

 When using a json type to parse the following payload: